Your child might have a stem cell or bone marrow transplant as part of their treatment for acute lymphoblastic leukaemia (ALL).

 Your child will have lots of contact with the play specialists and hospital school.
 You can get support from your social worker, your nurse specialist or support groups for other parents and carers of children having this type of treatment.

 The side effects of having a transplant are from the high dose treatment.
-They depend on the drugs and any other treatment your child is having.
+They depend on the drugs and any other treatment your child is having such as TBI.
 Your child’s consultant will explain the treatment and possible side effects.
 Take time to think about it all and ask as many questions as you need to.

 Common side effects of a stem cell or bone marrow transplant can be severe.
 They include: